sara-nl/swiftdocs/source/Pages/Clients/curl.rst

        -e EXPIRATION, --expiration EXPIRATION
                              supply expiration in seconds (default: 86400)

-This script returns a signed URL (SIGNED_URL) that can be used to upload an object like:
+This script returns a pre-signed URL **PRESIGNED_URL** that can be used to upload an object like:

 .. code-block:: console

-     curl --upload-file OBJECT 'SIGNED_URL'
+     curl --upload-file OBJECT 'PRESIGNED_URL'

 or download an object like:

 .. code-block:: console

-     curl 'SIGNED_URL' -o OBJECT
+     curl 'PRESIGNED_URL' -o OBJECT

 Do **NOT** forget the **'** s.